A Cannabis Strategy for Pharmacy: Enhancing Knowledge, Protecting Patients

 - Preventing harm

-The Strategy’s purpose is to facilitate the ability of pharmacy professionals to respond to changes in the pharmacy practice environment related to the use of cannabis for both medical and recreational purposes.
-It was created with the objects of the College in mind, namely to “develop, establish and maintain standards and programs to promote the ability of members [pharmacy professionals] to respond to changes in practice environments, advances in technology and other emerging issues.”
+The Strategy’s purpose is to facilitate the ability of pharmacy professionals to respond to changes in the pharmacy practice environment related to the increased prevalence of cannabis.
+It was created with the objects of the College in mind, namely to “develop, establish and maintain standards and programs to promote the ability of registrants [regulated pharmacists and pharmacy technicians] to respond to changes in practice environments, advances in technology and other emerging issues.”

-With the Strategy now developed, over the next several months the College will be working with pharmacy stakeholders and professionals on initiatives and activities aimed at bringing this Strategy to life and to supporting pharmacy professionals in providing optimal patient care for those who may be using cannabis.
-The College will communicate progress on the Strategy on a regular basis and will update members as this work unfolds.
+The College has been working with pharmacy stakeholders and professionals to bring this Strategy to life and to support pharmacy professionals in providing optimal patient care for those who may consume cannabis.

 The College’s Cannabis Position:

-Throughout the creation of the Strategy, the Task Force expressed support for the development of a College position statement building on the existing NAPRA position and further defining an appropriate regulatory opinion within the provincial context.
-At its June 11th meeting, College Council approved an expanded position on the distribution of cannabis that builds on its previous endorsement of the position of the NAPRA concerning the distribution of recreational cannabis in pharmacies.
+Throughout the creation of the Strategy, the Task Force expressed support for the development of a College position statement building on the existing National Association of Pharmacy Regulatory Authorities (NAPRA) position and further defining an appropriate regulatory opinion within the provincial context.
+At its June 2018 meeting, the Board (Council) approved an expanded position on the distribution of cannabis that builds on its previous endorsement of the position of NAPRA concerning the distribution of recreational cannabis in pharmacies.

 Education requirement for Part A pharmacists